✩ WINNER! 2013 Children’s Musical Theatre Festival, NYC ✩

 The kids did an amazing job!
 Our small community of population 1700 has put on a 6th grade musical for about 40 years now.
 Two years ago, the teacher who started this tradition died very quickly from leukemia and they didn’t have enough time or energy to do the production for 2 years.
 I was so privileged to be able to bring the tradition back to life again.
 We had about 200 people at the performance night and performed it for the entire grade school as well.
 They set a very high expectation for next year’s 6th graders!

 Jennifer Tally, Oberlin Elementary School (Oberlin, KS) | February 16, 2012

 The show went great.
 Keep turning out great material like Monsters and we will be loyal forever!

 Marc Edson, Executive Director, Chico Theatre Company (Chico, CA) | November 23, 2011

 The Production Kit for We Are Monsters includes:

-Accredited schools and district summer camps receive a 7-day performance license included in the production kit price.
-Community theaters and other for-profit schools add $90 per performance royalty.
+Accredited schools receive a 7-day performance license included in the price of the Production Kit.
+Community theaters and participation fee based arts programs are required to pay an additional $90/per performance royalty.